altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Around him was a stochastic wave of interest...~ ~Expressed as a void, a gap in conversation...~
 ~A subtle look, often followed by an 'anyway'~
-"We start in a few moments, I'll let you get settled."
+"AG::We start in a few moments, I'll let you get settled."
 *She herself walked to the other side of the room.*
 *And then distributed paper among those sitting.*
-~One paper reached Kent's hands as he passed the rest over.~ "Hi, I'm Robert."
+~One paper reached Kent's hands as he passed the rest over.~ "RG::Hi, I'm Robert."
 ~A voice came from his left.~
-"Kent."
+"K::Kent."
 ~Kent distractedly replied - reading though the paper.~ ~Then the writing on the boards.~
-`{dime:: link of paper propaganda of the undernet}`
+`{dime:: link of paper propaganda of the undernet}` *Kent looked around*
+~Half way though he had to force him self to keep scanning.~ 'That man...'
+~Tucked away in the corner of the room, was a shaven bald man~ ~Perching on a cabinet - like an owl.~
+*Kent rescanned the room.*
+~Ahead of him a that woman came out with a platter of syringes~ 'ah fuck. in too deep kent, 2 minutes in and in too deep... this shit escelates way too quickly'
 }
 {%%%%}
 {